workday-accessibility/accessibility-eval/keyboard.md

 ### Android’s keyboard shortcuts
 After connecting the keyboard, go to `Settings > System > Languages & Input > Physical Keyboard > Keyboard Shortcuts`.

+> [!NOTE]
-**Note:** These steps were reproduced on a Pixel 5a running Android 13.
+> These steps were reproduced on a Pixel 5a running Android 13.

 This will display a list of keyboard shortcuts.